 For additional funding ideas, check out:

-A word to the wise here: Be realistic in your estimated expenses and your funding plans, but also undaunted.
+A word to the wise: Be realistic but undaunted in your estimated expenses and your funding plans.

 Imagine it was your dream to open a business selling vintage apparel and art.
 You have a vision of a brick boutique in a hip neighborhood.
 And your imagined online store is amazing, too, with videos and a photo gallery for every item.
 When you ship an order, you put it in a custom black box emblazoned with a gold logo.